reedmideke/reedmideke.github.io/_posts/2023-11-20-google-bard-arm-assembly.md

 [^4]: Since it would never be executed, it doesn't actually need to be a `NOP`.

-But all of that is just a warmup, because Bard's "explanation" simply ignored a section of code following the `NOP`, reproduced (with original comments) below, which provides the actual reason for the `ADD`:
+But all of that is just a warmup, because Bard's supposedly line-by-line "explanation" simply ignored a section of code following the `NOP`, reproduced (with original comments) below, which provides the actual reason for the `ADD`:
 ```assembly
     LDR     R3, [R5,#-4]!       // fourth arg
     LDR     R2, [R5,#-4]!       // third arg